 In reviewing teaching methods that tend to facilitate stronger decision-making skills, a few themes emerged.
-First, narrative and storytelling can improve individuals' decision-making skills by helping learners to broaden their frame of reference-which may be akin to "artificially" developing experience.
-Turther, decision-making is improved by strengthening pattern recognition capabilities.
-He had because many of these qualities are inherent in case studies, the majority of this section will focus on this particular teaching technique and how it might be used to improve decision-making skills.
+First, narrative and storytelling can improve individuals' decisionmaking skills by helping learners to broaden their frame of reference-which may be akin to "artificially" developing experience.41 Further, decision-making is improved by strengthening pattern recognition capabilities.42 Finally, decision-making is improved through mental practice.43 Because many of these qualities are inherent in case studies, the majority of this section will focus on this particular teaching technique and how it might be used to improve decision-making skills.
 The paper will also address mental simulations, which help to improve "mental practice."